 A Croatia fly-drive holiday is the perfect way to experience the many delights of this magnificent country up-close and at your own pace.

-Stop off at stunning, historic hotspots including the ancient city of Zadar, magic Dubrovnik, enchanting Split and the beautiful island of Korcula with its sparkling beaches and picture-perfect Old Town.
+This Highlights itinerary travels from the capital Zagreb, to the mesmerising beauty of the Plitvice National Park and down to the coast stoping off at stunning historic hotspots including the ancient city of Zadar, enchanting Split, iconic Dubrovnik, and the beautiful island of Korcula with its tucked away beaches and picture-perfect Old Town.

-This suggested itinerary is based on 3 and 4-star hotels with Group A car hire.
-Ask a Regent Balkans Specialist about upgrading to 4 and 5-star hotels, or alternative car options.
+This suggested itinerary is based on 3 and 4-star hotels with a VW Polo sized car.
+Ask a Regent Balkans Specialist about altering the route to suit you, upgrading to 4 and 5-star hotels, or alternative car options.

 Fly to Zagreb, collect the hire car and check in to the hotel for two nights.

 Enjoy a full day exploring the cosmopolitan city of Zagreb, where the highlights lie within the thousand-year-old upper town of Gornji Grad.
 Here, find the Presidential Palace and the historic St. Mark’s Church displaying the Croatian, Dalmatian and Slovenian coats of arms, now an impressive emblem of the city.
 Linking the upper town with the lower town is the world’s shortest funicular.
 (B)

 Drive to Plitvice (190 km) with a possible stop en route in Slunj for a stroll around the Rastoke watermills.
 Check in for two nights.
 (B)